lemontheme/tdl-coloring/README.md

 ### The `[ <-- space --> FEATURE` gotcha

 In order for the regex parser to work properly, opening square brackets are required to be seperated from enclosed feature names by one or more spaces.
-This may be changed in a future update, but there's no ignoring that it does have the happy side-effect of making grammar descriptions easier to read.
+This may be changed in a future update, although there's no ignoring that it does have the happy side-effect of making grammar descriptions easier to read.

 ### Screenshots